 Andrée, if Leo would have hired her when she’d asked, would do her mother’s job for half the pay.
 “Learning on the job, Leo.”

 “Yeah, great.
 Who’s supposed to have time to teach you?”

 She would almost work for half minimum wage, only to be alone and unharried, at times there was nothing to do.

-“You stand around like that, Andrée, I have to think maybe I’m giving you too many hours.”
+“You stand around like that, Andrée, I have to think I’m giving you too many hours.”

 “Jonas!”
-Since he’d smacked her with her own name, she smacked back with his.
+Since the ass-manager had smacked her with her own name, she smacked back with his.
 “What do you want me to do?”

 This was good.
 Jonas got paid more than the cashiers.
-So what was up with this popping out of corners, hinting he was going to fire you…why not manage, then, if that was his job?
-Just do this, do that.
+What was up with this popping out of corners, hinting he was going to fire you…why not manage, then, if that was his job?

 Andrée thinks her mother would like her to embrace an ethic never really exercised by Karen herself.
-Karen’s career has been the result of a special relationship with Leo.
-Not, as Andrée guesses, that if you stick with a sucking job, the way her mother would like her to do, you won’t in time gain something to show for it.
-Maybe a raise.
+Karen’s career has been the result of her special relationship with Leo.
+Not that, as Andrée guesses, sticking to a sucking job, the way her mother would like her to, won’t in time gain you something to show for it.
+Maybe a raise, twenty more cents an hour.
 Andrée, helped by a gift card someone dropped on the floor, just bought herself a suede jacket, property she didn’t have last year.
 That’s getting ahead.
 She might get a house one day.
 (Though she doesn’t understand what good owning a house has done her mother.)
 She might even get an education.

-A year ago, giving school the third go-around since leaving it, she’d taken out a student loan, and signed up for a certificate program in Office Administration.
-She did it for Leo, so next time she asked him for a job he couldn’t say: “When you get some experience.
+A year ago, giving school the third go-around since leaving twelfth grade, she took out a student loan, and signed up for a certificate program in Office Administration.
+She did it for Leo, so next time she asked him for a job he couldn’t say: “Sure, when you get some experience.
 I don’t need a check-out girl.”